Register of beneficial owners in 2026: how and when to register

 Tip for article

 Let us help you with the registration in the commercial register.
 Everything is done simply, online, tailored to what you need and at a predetermined price.
-What’s more, we can handle most cases within two working days.
+What’s more, most cases are processed within two working days.

 Entry in the register of beneficial owners can be made through a court or notary.
 However, if the company has a more complex organisational structure and management, then you will have to deal with the registration yourself, without undue delay after the occurrence of a decisive fact (e.g. after the establishment of the company or a change of beneficial owner).
 After registration, you can obtain a statement of beneficial owners, which serves as an official confirmation of the data entered in the register.